SYEDIBRAHIMKHALIL/my-portfolio/README.md

 # Syed Ibrahim Khalil's Portfolio

 👋 Hi there!
-I'm Ibrahim, a cybersecurity aspirant with a passion for building secure and privacy-focused solutions.
+I am Ibrahim, a Computer Scientist specializing in Distributed and Mobile Systems with a passion for Privacy and Security, particularly Differential Privacy.
+I am a Certified Cybersecurity professional with expertise in IoT Security Engineering.
 Welcome to my portfolio!

 ## About Me